PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 10.3.2 Dump anything (including green waste) on vacant allotments or other parts of the allotment site.

-10.3.4 Carry out any work or alterations to any part of any water, electrical or gas installations on the allotment site without the permission of the Park an Colan Commitee
+10.3.4 Carry out any work or alterations to any part of any water or solar installations on the allotment site without the

 10.3.5 Have firearms (including air guns) or explosives on the allotment site.